cscribn/README-one-on-one-work/README.md

 * Give an update on one of your reports/junior team members.
 * Talk over a team improvement: create one if needed, get status, outline next steps.
 * Career-building
+  * Take action on a career-building goal: create one if needed, get status, outline next steps.
   * Discuss constructive criticism/things to work on.
-  * Take action on a career-building goal: create one if needed, get status, outline next steps.
 * Is there anything you need to take off/put on your plate?
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?

 ## Individual Contributor Agenda

 * Career-building
+  * Take action on a career-building goal: create one if needed, get status, outline next steps.
   * Discuss constructive criticism/things to work on.
-  * Take action on a career-building goal: create one if needed, get status, outline next steps.
-* Pair programming
-  * Show me code on which you're currently working.
+* Show me what you're working on.
-  * Can/should anything you're working on be coordinated with other teams?
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?

 ## Skip-Level Agenda

 * Give an update on your manager/lead.
 * Tell me about your most recent career-building activity.
-* Pair programming
-  * Show me code on which you're currently working.
+* Show me what you're working on.
-  * Can/should anything you're working on be used by other teams?